 Your Back Hurts, Now What?

-The Best Possible Ways to Treat Your Lower Back Pain
+The Best Possible Ways to Help Relieve Your Lower Back Pain

 Back pain, especially in the lower back, is extremely common in the general population.
-Approximately 25% of Americans report having low back pain in the past three months and up to 84% will experience it at least once in their lives.
-So if you're dealing with low back pain right now, you're not alone.
+In fact, according to the National Institute of Health, approximately 15 to 20% of Americans report having low-back pain annually.
+And, it's estimated that about 80% of adults will experience low-back pain at least once in their lives.

 Low back pain can be caused by a variety of problems with the many structures that make up the complex spine.
-Younger adults (ages 30-60) are more likely to experience low back pain from conditions that affect spinal discs such as lumbar disc herniation or degenerative disc disease, or strains of back muscles or tissues.
+According to the physicians at Weill Cornelle Medicine, younger adults (ages 30-60) are more likely to experience low back pain from conditions that affect spinal discs such as lumbar disc herniation or degenerative disc disease, or strains of back muscles or tissues.
 Older adults (over 60), on the other hand, usually deal with pain from the wearing down of joints with conditions like osteoarthritis and spinal stenosis.

 Stay active without adding to your pain